-- the power industry - for example, oil and gas companies;
+- the power industry - such as oil, gas or renewable energy companies

-- biomedical engineering - developing materials for components such as heart pace makers or materials for replacement joints, such as knees and hips.
+- biomedical engineering - developing materials for various components such as pacemakers or materials for replacement joints, such as knees and hips.

 Opportunities can be found throughout the UK and are as likely to occur on a small business or science park as in a major industrial centre.